abruzzi/react-application-is-not-a-thing/readme.md

 React itself doesn’t care much about where to put calculation or business logic, which is fair as it’s only a library for building user interfaces.
 And beyond that view layer, a frontend application has other parts as well.
 To make the application work, you will need a router, local storage, cache at different levels, network requests, 3rd-party integrations, 3rd-party login, security, logging, performance tuning, etc.

-With all this extra context, **trying to squeeze everything into React components or hooks** is obviously not a good idea.
-And in the real world, that approach will either not work, or only work in a tiny application that cannot scale.
+With all this extra context, **trying to squeeze everything into React components or hooks** is generally not a good idea.
+The reason is mixing concepts in one place generally leads to more confusion.
+At first, the component sets up some network request for order status, and then there is some logic to trim off leading space from a string and then navigate somewhere else.
+The reader must constantly reset their logic flow and jump back and forth from different levels of details.

-The solution is to rethink the front-end application structure, figure out where the complexity comes from, and then try to apply design principles and patterns we learnt in traditional application development.
+Packing all the code into components may work in small applications like a Todo or one-form application.
+Still, the efforts to understand such application will be significant once it reaches a certain level.
+Not to mention adding new features or fixing existing defects.

+If we could separate different concerns into files or folders with structures, the mental load required to understand the application would be significantly reduced.
+And you only have to focus on one thing at a time.
+Luckily, there are already some well-proven patterns back to the pre-web time.
+These design principles and patterns are discussed well to solve the common user interface problems - but in the desktop GUI application context.

 In [this article](https://martinfowler.com/bliki/PresentationDomainDataLayering.html), Martin Fowler has a great summary of the concept of view-model-data layering.
 The idea here is that we can borrow this principle even in frontend applications, when they grow to a certain level of complexity.

 > On the whole I've found this to be an effective form of modularization for many applications and one that I regularly use and encourage.
 It's biggest advantage is that it allows me to increase my focus by allowing me to think about the three topics (i.e., view, model, data) relatively independently.

-For example, to handle these issues, layered architectures have been used, and they work well in most cases.
-Also, MVC, MVP and other patterns for solving complicated problems used in other fields of software, and there is no reason why we should not use them in the frontend world.
+Layered architectures have been used to cope the challenges in large GUI applications, and certainly we can use these established patterns of front-end organization in our React applications.

 ## The evolution of a React application

 For small or one-off projects, you might find that all logic is just written inside React components.
 You may see one or only a few components in total.
-Some send requests to fetch data on `useEffect` after the components render.
+The code looks pretty much like HTML, with only some variable or state used to make the page "dynamic".
+Some might send requests to fetch data on `useEffect` after the components render.

 ### Single Component Application